Not everyone wants a cookie cutter home. Keep reading for exterior home design: how to stand out in your neighborhood.

 You may not be able to recreate Fred and Wilma Flintstone’s iconic stone home, but you can draw your fair share of inspiration from it.
 Use this opportunity to incorporate stones into your home exterior design.

 You could start with a new facade made from natural stone, like granite, limestone, marble, quartzite, or travertine.
 You could also use man-made stone alternatives and concrete, but natural stone is the most eco-friendly.
 It’s also the most durable.
+Clean Image of Orlando can help restore your travertine pavers to restore it to its original glory.

 If you don’t want to give your home a stone exterior, you could always replace your current wood siding with natural stone.
 Wood siding deteriorates quicker.
 This will help prevent termite infestations and severe weather damage.